-- Steven Wolf, Neema Kudva, Anita Varghese, Andrew Willford, Snehlata Nath, Pratim Roy and Rebecca Stoltzfus.
+- Steven Wolf, Neema Kudva, Anita Varghese, Andrew Willford, Snehlata Nath, Pratim Roy, and Rebecca Stoltzfus.
 "Slow conservation in the Nilgiris Field Learning Center: an integrative model of education, research, and practice."
-Current Conservation.
-2018 (forthcoming).
+Current Conservation 12, no. 4 (2018).

 - Kudva, Neema.
-"The Future City: Critical Interventions for Equity, Debate 3," in Informal Urbanisms: Emergent Approaches to Urban Transformation, ed.
+"The Future City: Critical Interventions for Equity, Debate 3."
+In Informal Urbanisms: Emergent Approaches to Urban Transformation, ed.
 Kyle Farrell, from "Debates on Urbanism," series ed.
 Tigran Haas, KTH Royal Institute of Technology, Stockholm.
-Helsinki: Opus Liberum, 2018 (forthcoming).
+Helsinki: Opus Liberum, 2018.

 - Neema Kudva.
-"Small Cities, Big Issues: Indian Cities in the Debates on Urban Poverty and Inequality" in Faranak Miraftab, Ken Salo and David Wilson eds.
-Cities and Inequalities in a Global and Neoliberal World.
-London and New York: Routledge 2015.
+"Small Cities, Big Issues: Indian Cities in the Debates on Urban Poverty and Inequality."
+In Cities and Inequalities in a Global and Neoliberal World, eds.
+Faranak Miraftab, Ken Salo, and David Wilson, London and New York: Routledge, 2015.

 - Neema Kudva.
-"Planning Mangalore: Garbage Collection in a Small Indian City," in Gavin Shatkin ed.
-Contesting the Indian City: Global Visions and the Politics of the Local, ed.
+"Planning Mangalore: Garbage Collection in a Small Indian City," in Contesting the Indian City: Global Visions and the Politics of the Local, ed.
 Gavin Shatkin, Hoboken: John Wiley and Sons, 2013.